-The Election Day holiday for state employees that occurs in even years will be replaced with an annual floating holiday, effective July 1, 2023.
 Each full-time employee is entitled to one floating holiday each calendar year.
 Each part-time employee is entitled to one floating holiday each calendar year that must be calculated proportionately to the floating holiday allowed to a full-time employee.
 Unused floating holiday leave expires at the end of each calendar year, does not accrue, and is not paid out to employees on termination of employment.

 Section 2.
 The holidays listed in Section 1 shall be granted at the regular rate of pay to all eligible full-time employees except as provided for in Section 3.
 Eligible part-time employees shall receive pay or accrual for the holiday on a pro rata basis.
-To be eligible for holiday pay, an employee must be in pay status on the last scheduled working day immediately before the holiday or on the first regularly scheduled working day immediately after the holiday.
+To be eligible for holiday pay, an employee must be in pay status on the last scheduled working day immediately before the holiday and on the first regularly scheduled working day immediately after the holiday.

 Section 3.
 When a non-exempt full-time employee is authorized by the Employer to work on a holiday listed above, they will be paid at a rate of two and one-half times their regular rate of pay, or, at the employee's option, will be paid at a rate of one and one-half times their regular rate of pay and an alternate day off, to be taken at a time mutually agreeable to the employee and Employer.
 Full-time exempt employees who request and are authorized to work on a holiday shall receive their regular rate of pay and an alternate day off, to be taken at a time mutually agreeable to the employee and the Employer.